 Got it and don't need it?
 Flog it!
 Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 This is a crash course on how to sell on eBay.
-It includes how to cut fees, add extra pics free with photo hosting tools, profiting from bizarre items you never thought you'd sell, and more.
+It includes how to cut fees, bulk-upload listings with special tools, profiting from bizarre items you never thought you'd sell, and more.

 In this guide